7-Day Diabetic Meal Plan

 Want more diabetic-friendly recipes?
 Sign up for the Diabetic Kitchen newsletter, coming soon.

 This beef is delicious whether you serve it all rolled up in a tortilla, with corn salsa in a burrito, in a bun or over rice or mashed potatoes.
 So many options! —Darcy Williams, Omaha, Nebraska

-We bought a new waffle iron, and along with it came a recipe.
+We bought a new waffle maker, and along with it came a recipe.
 We finally decided to try it, and after a few changes we came up with these delicious waffles. —Sarah Morris, Joplin, Missouri